 Once all components are installed and set up in the best possible way, you also benefit from stable operation thanks to the autonomous control system.
-This is another aspect that leads to cost savings, because it is economically relevant to minimize downtimes.
-Last but not least, you protect your pumping technology if the units are not constantly operated at full load.
+This is another aspect that leads to cost savings, because it is economically relevant to minimize downtimes and, in many cases, critical to avoid undetected outages.
+Last but not least, you protect your pumping equipment if the units are not constantly operating at full load.

 Production at the optimum

 In general, it is advisable to optimize production in order to save resources and make the best possible use of the technology employed.
 Electronic pump control is often an essential element in this.
 If necessary, the energy balance of the plant can be further improved by additional automation or the selection of motors with a higher efficiency class.
-A detailed analysis will show which possibilities are available in your company.
+A detailed analysis will show which options are feasible for your company.